Malcolm Tucker: "The Rise of the Nutters" 2007 Special

 In the special "The Rise of the Nutters," Malcolm and his lieutenant Jamie are frustrated by the increasing influence of the "nutters," elements in the government that have unofficially sworn allegiance to the anticipated next prime minister "Tom" after the current PM announces that he will resign within a year.
-Their attempt to properly prepare a "junior nutter," Ben Swain, for an interview with Jeremy Paxman on the problems in the immigration system fails miserably and he embarrasses himself on TV.
-Malcolm is also enraged that Olly's girlfriend in the opposition stole an idea to have a politician visit an immigration centre to determine the exact problems in the system, originally Malcolm's own idea.
+Their attempt to properly prepare a "junior nutter," Ben Swain, for an interview with Jeremy Paxman on the problems in the immigration system fails miserably and he embarrasses himself on television.
+Malcolm is also enraged that Ollie's girlfriend in the opposition stole Malcolm's idea to have a politician visit an immigration centre to determine the exact problems in the system.
 These events, along with an ominous comment from Julius Nicholson, lead Malcolm to suspect that the prime minister will depart sooner than expected.
 Fearing that he will not survive the transition if he is not properly prepared, Tucker tries to leak the prime minister's legacy project to the opposition, thinking it will delay the resignation.
 In the ensuing confusion, the prime minister decides to scrap the project altogether.
-Malcolm breathes a sigh of relief, but is shocked when this leads to the prime minister actually resigning much earlier than expected: the very next day.
+Malcolm breathes a sigh of relief but is shocked when this does lead to the prime minister actually resigning much earlier than expected: the very next day.

 "Spinners and Losers" 2007 Special

 In the second special, "Spinners and Losers," Malcolm and others struggle to maintain their powers in the chaotic transition.
 "Nice Nutter Nick", a junior minister, appears to be a clear threat to Malcolm's position.
 Furious with Malcolm for his involvement in the PM's resignation, Jamie tries to take control himself by leaking a story about Tom's alleged use of antidepressants, causing the prime minister-in-waiting to lose support very rapidly.
-In the chaos, Malcolm sees an opportunity to regain his influence, and so orchestrates a back-up plan suggestion to support Clare Ballentine instead, knowing Nick will claim it as his own idea and that Ballentine will end up refusing the candidature.
+In the chaos, Malcolm sees an opportunity to regain his influence, and so orchestrates a backup plan suggestion to support Clare Ballentine instead, knowing Nick will claim it as his own idea and that Ballentine will end up refusing the candidature.
 Malcolm then manipulates Nick into also suggesting Ben Swain, who is soon shot down as well.
 Finally, Dan Miller, now an extremely influential figure, surfaces and announces that he will back Tom, and that Tom has chosen Malcolm as his media liaison.
 Malcolm secures his place by convincing Tom of Nick's "betrayals".